 The star receiver, Tom Brady's favorite target, is leaving New England and heading to Denver, where he'll join Peyton Manning and the Broncos.

 Also getting new deals were Reggie Bush in Detroit, Dashon Goldson in Tampa Bay, and even Ray Lewis — with ESPN.

 Day 2 of the NFL's free agency frenzy was highlighted by Welker grabbing a two-year deal with the Broncos, who had the AFC's best regular-season record last year.
 He gives Manning one of the steadiest targets the four-time league MVP ever has had.

 The best slot receiver in the league, Welker caught 118 passes for 1,354 yards and six TDs last season.
-That the Broncos are signing a top player away from New England certainly didn't hurt, either.

 Bush agreed to a four-year deal and could fill a huge hole at running back.
 The Lions haven't been able to count on 2010 first-round draft pick Jahvid Best, whose career is in doubt because of concussion issues.

 "It's a running back's dream," Bush said.
 "One of the reasons I wanted to come here is to be able to bring a balanced attack."